 Changing your pet’s food can seem like an intimidating undertaking – how, why and when should I switch?
 More importantly, what will happen to my pet?
 Be sure to first consult your veterinarian about the best food for your pet and how to properly switch.
-Many veterinarians, like Dr. Ruth MacPete, recommend a grain-free food, especially for pets with allergies or dietary intolerances to specific grains.
+Many veterinarians recommend a grain-free food, especially for pets with allergies or dietary intolerances to specific grains.
 It is normal to not notice any immediate changes in your pet.
 However, in the long run, your pet will likely experience multiple benefits.

 Skin & Coat